-There are three classes in each year group (four in Year 6 in 2020/21) and a year leader takes responsibility for each team.
-Each class has 30 children of mixed ability and they learn in mixed group settings.
+There are three classes in each year group (four in Year 5 in 2019/20) and a year leader takes responsibility for each team.
 Each child is allocated a house on joining the school.
 These are named after local hills: Bacombe (Red), Boddington (Green), Coombe (Blue) and Haddington (Purple).
-House points count for the house as well as for the individual, rewarding both communal and personal effort.
+House points count for the house, as well as for the individual, rewarding both communal and personal effort.